Super League › Championship Series

-So, in Triple Mix, the total times from Stage 1 and Stage 2 are calculated.
+So, in the Triple Mix and Eliminator formats, the total times from Stage 1 and Stage 2 are calculated.
 The fastest athlete after those first two Stages of racing starts first for the final bike-swim-run.

 If second place’s cumulative time was 5 sec behind, then they start 5 sec later.
 If the last athlete’s times for Stage 1 and Stage 2 were 45 seconds behind, they start 45 seconds after the leader.

 Super League has an exceptional little twist up its sleeve as part of its constant innovation.
 It’s called the Short Chute.

 That is, quite simply, a shortcut on the course.
 But not everybody can take it.
 It has to be earned.
 And new in 2022, athletes can earn a Short Chute for their Team, with the manager deciding who to allocate it to live during the racing.

 See the Formats section to see where Short Chutes can be earned and when they can be taken.

 Super League Triathlon has made the decision to insist that athletes must wear trainers for the run discipline from 2021.
 This is for athlete safety and to ensure a fair competition for all.